HeikkiVesanto/QGIS_OSM_Styles/README.md

 Any questions leave a note here.

 These are also version 1.
-So may be some updates.
+So there may be some updates.